An ancient tradition that shifts us into the NOW. But first, you have to get through security.

 This is how most of my airport experiences start when I decide to travel with my trusty Yerba Maté (yer-bah-mah-tay).
-Unless of course I’m in my homeland of Argentina where the second you land everyone from the shuttle bus driver to the airport personnel is carrying their “termo” (thermos) “mate” (gourd) and “bombilla” (metal straw).
+Unless I’m in my homeland of Argentina, where the second you land everyone is carrying their “termo” (thermos) “mate” (gourd) and “bombilla” (metal straw).

 Maté is a way of life for us.

 This is a tradition that dates back to the Guarani natives who now inhabit Paraguay and the Argentine provinces of Misiones and Corrientes.
 They would plant “yerba mate” near the burial grounds of their ancestors, cultivate and prepare the drink that they would sip and share in a circle amongst family.
-They practiced this ritual because they believed the spirits of their loved ones would grow with the yerba mate and then pass through their bodies via the drink.
+They believed the spirits of their loved ones would grow with the yerba and pass through their bodies via the drink.
 Furthermore, they believed it significantly improved their health and wellbeing, giving them increased energy and stamina while keeping them mentally alert.
 Science has now proven that their beliefs were spot on.

-Although we aren’t harvesting the plant ourselves and in turn drinking the souls of our ancestors, it is a deeply rooted custom that is shared among friends, family, co-workers, and classmates alike.
+Although we aren’t harvesting the plant ourselves, it’s still a deeply rooted custom that is shared among friends, family, and co-workers.
 For me, “mateando” is a sacred moment that allows us to be fully present with each other.

 There are so many benefits to sippin’ on this grass in a gourd!